oskarth/experiments.oskarth.com/content/unix02b.md

 understand everything, instead we will look at a few things and see what they can teach us about the stack.

-Here's the C code for main:
+Here's the C code for the main function in `ls.c`:

 ```
 int